As well as interactive code execution, MySQL Shell provides batch code execution from:

 $> mysqlsh < code.js

-This example shows how to redirect SQL code to standard input for execution:
+The following example shows how to redirect SQL code to standard input for execution on Linux platforms:

 $> echo "show databases;" | mysqlsh --sql --uri email@example.com:33060

 To run this command on Windows platforms, you must remove the